iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 Each is dedicated to a particular entity (domain participant, topic, data writer, data reader) and publishes instances describing the state for each entity in the domain.

 Subscriptions to built-in topics are automatically created for each domain participant.
-A participant’s support for Built-In-Topics can be toggled via the ``DCPSBit`` configuration option (see the table in Section :ref:`7.2`) (Note: this option cannot be used for RTPS discovery).
+A participant’s support for Built-In-Topics can be toggled via the ``DCPSBit`` configuration option (see the table in Section :ref:`Common Configuration Options`) (Note: this option cannot be used for RTPS discovery).
 To view the built-in topic data, simply obtain the built-in Subscriber and then use it to access the Data Reader for the built-in topic of interest.
 The Data Reader can then be used like any other Data Reader.

-Sections :ref:`6.3` through :ref:`6.6` provide details on the data published for each of the four built-in topics.
+Sections :ref:`DCPSParticipant Topic` through :ref:`DCPSSubscription Topic` provide details on the data published for each of the four built-in topics.
 An example showing how to read from a built-in topic follows those sections.

 If you are not planning on using Built-in-Topics in your application, you can configure OpenDDS to remove Built-In-Topic support at build time.
 Doing so can reduce the footprint of the core DDS library by up to 30%.
-See Section :ref:`1.3.2` for information on disabling Built-In-Topic support.
+See Section :ref:`Disabling the Building of Built-In Topic Support` for information on disabling Built-In-Topic support.

-.. _6.3:

 *********************
 DCPSParticipant Topic